 Our stay at Nanciyaga was a pretty relaxing treat after so much travel (much of it notably urban), and the natural roots vibe continued afterwords at Rancho Los Amigos on Laguna Sontecomapan.

-But in order to get to Sonte, as it's called, we had to catch a lancha (boat taxi) back to Catemaco, which gave me the opportunity to snack on more local specialties, like these little topotes --->
+But in order to get to Sonte, as it's called, we had to catch a lancha (boat taxi) back to Catemaco,

 These small Threadfin Shad are deep-fried whole, then topped with onion, lime, and salt.
 They were very tasty.